A Study in Black and Gold

 A Study in Black and Gold #2

-Materials: Pure bleached beeswax, paraffin wax, paper, tinned copper wire, cotton thread, preserved insect specimens.
+Materials: Bleached beeswax, paraffin wax, artist pigment, tissue paper, tinned copper wire, cotton thread, preserved insect specimens, acrylic paint, acrylic varnish.
 Mounted in a museum entomology tray.

 Date: 2025